 Attacks resumed late on Wednesday.
 In one incident, suspected Islamists in six four-wheel vehicles opened fire on a military patrol vehicle in Mboukari, in the remote northern Timbuktu region of Mali, two military sources told Reuters.

-- Mali extends state of emergency by a year
+- Mali state of emergency ‘extended by 6 months’

 In a separate attack, in the village of Gatiloumou, in central Mali’s Mopti region, militants attacked and burned down the town hall, both sources said.